+WPI is committed to creating a safe and healthy community.
 WPI has established a comprehensive educational program to prevent dating violence, domestic violence, stalking, and sexual assault that can be delivered both in-person and online.
 The goal of the program is to prevent and respond to assaults by providing educational and peer-to-peer programs, counseling, and support resources, and to increase awareness and prevent these crimes in the WPI community.